NFeingold/Virtual-Kubelet-Demonstration/README.md

 ## Kubernetes?
 IoT Edge?
 What are those?

 If this is your first time hearing some of these words, or you just need a refresher, I recommend navigating to the useful links folder.
-One of the key links in there is the [Kubernetes Glossary](https://kubernetes.io/docs/reference/glossary/?fundamental=true).
-The best thing about everything you are about to learn is that there is *amazing* documentation for all of it.
+One of the key links in there is the [Kubernetes Glossary](https://kubernetes.io/docs/reference/glossary/?fundamental=true), which I recomend having open alongside this guide.
+The best thing about everything you are about to learn is that there is *amazing* documentation for all of it over the internet.
 If a google search just isn't doing it for you, please refer to the links I have provided.

 ## Requirements